 - Dream big!
 Explore possibilities, regardless of their feasibility.
 Rely on serendipity to help you connect the dots between unexpected variables.
 Instead of focusing on the practicality or the ‘how,’ focus on gathering your ideas that are out of this world.
 There is no pressure or limitations on your imagination, so the bigger and crazier, the better.
-Tune in to the right side of your brain, and give the left side a break.

 - Look for patterns, abstractions, groupings, synergy, and integration.
 How do your ideas align with one another, or how can you dissect one concept and use its parts to enhance another?
 Try using a big sheet of paper or a white board, with web designs and different color pens to organize your thoughts and visualize how they might relate to or assist one another.
-It’s okay to be a little messy here; no one will see this but you.

 - Network, network, network.
 Get out there!
 Learn across disciplines, engage in diversity, and participate in focus groups or think tanks that push you outside of your usual thought processes and into the unfamiliar.
 Ask questions and seek new solutions to today’s problems.